thomas heatherwick discloses new renderings of garden bridge

 all images courtesy of heatherwick studio and ARUP

-earlier this year, the transport for london (TfL) called for proposals that aimed at improving pedestrian links across the river thames. in response, architect thomas heatherwick, together with actor and green activist joanna lumley have conceived what they call the ‘garden bridge’; a scheme that sees a lush green space connecting north and south london–see desingboom’s initial coverage of their design here.
+in 2013, transport for london (TfL) called for proposals that aimed at improving pedestrian links across the river thames. in response, architect thomas heatherwick, together with actor and green activist joanna lumley have conceived what they call the ‘garden bridge’; a scheme that sees a lush green space connecting north and south london — see desingboom’s initial coverage of their design here.

 ‘garden bridge’ view at the north landing from arundel street